Author: Clement Ng

 The bottom line is that providers now have a robust, easily attainable, and inexpensive Business Continuity option that can deliver on their compliance guarantees.

-Want to learn more about how Verto Flow and Smile CDR can help your organization?
+Want to learn more about how Verto Flow and Smile can help your organization?
 Get in touch and let’s talk.

 You can also check out a recent webinar we presented with Verto for Digital Health Canada, Hardening Health Systems against Ransomware Vulnerabilities using HL7 FHIR and Data Virtualization.